DataDog/apps/docs/en/design-guidelines.md

 ### Data Entry*
 * **Use an introductory label or placeholder text to communicate purpose.** A label helps users understand what type of information they should enter.
 A text field can also contain placeholder text—such as Email or Password—when there’s no other text in the field.
 A label is often unnecessary when placeholder text is present.
 Generally, labels should use title-style capitalization while placeholder text should use sentence-style capitalization.
 * **Consider using an expansion tooltip to show the full version of clipped or truncated text.** An expansion tooltip behaves like a help tag and appears when the user places the cursor over the field.
-* Use a number formatter to aid with numeric data entry if needed.
+* Use a number formatter to aid the user with numeric data entry if needed.
 * Enable advancement only after collecting required values.
 Before enabling a Next or Continue button, make sure all required fields have values.
 The enabled button provides a visual cue that it’s OK to proceed.

-### Data Visualization*
+### Data Visualization* <a name="dataviz"></a>
 Data visualization portrays information graphically which makes it easy to compare and make decisions surrounding data.
-The type of chart you use should depend on what you’d like users to do with the data.
+The type of chart you use depends on what you want users to do with the data.

 * **The presentation of the data should be accurate.** Make sure the way the data is presented isn’t distorted.
 * **Progressively disclose additional details.** The user should be able to hover over a datapoint and receive additional context via a tooltip. e.g. a description/value.
-* * **Don’t bold too many typographical elements.** Bolding too many typographical elements makes it difficult for users to scan text.
+* **Don’t bold too many typographical elements.** Bolding too many typographical elements makes it difficult for users to scan text.
+* **If your graph has multiple elements and the user is hovering over one, grey out the elements to help the user focus on the right one.** e.g A stacked bar chart.
 * **Don’t solely rely on icons to convey important information.** Icons alone might not be intuitive enough for users to understand the meaning.
 * Surface up legends.
 Place legends below charts so users can understand the graph.
 * Incorporate zooming and panning if needed.
 Zooming changes whether the UI is shown from either nearer or farther away.
 Zoom occurs through clicking and dragging, or scrolling.
 Panning allows the user to explore the UI that expands beyond the screen.
 Panning and zooming are often paired together.